pmohunsingh/Data-Mining-Project/README.md

 The Mode folder has files that perform mode imputation on both the training and test datasets and creates new csv files with the imputed data.

-The Ensemble folder contains the code that performs the classification algorithms.
+The Ensemble folder contains code that balances the datasets and performs the classification algorithms.